The place where Independent working men and women work

 2. Start Easy Transfer on your New Machine

-4. Also transfer C:\Users\Public\Music\iTunes if you keep your music in this and / or any other folder.
+4. Also transfer C : \ Users \ Public \ Music \iTunes if you keep your music in this and / or any other folder.
 If you store in any other place than you user account, there are iTunes folders in both places - your user account - and other storage location)

 5. Authorize your new computer in iTunes so you can play anything that has DRM, play anything that your purchased from Apple

 6. De-Authorize your old computer in iTunes if you are going to remove it from your home.
+(Note: if you plan on streaming music from your primary computer to other computers on your network, you will need to authorize the computers where you will stream.

 The procedure to this point gives you a successful library transfer and a new iTunes Music library on your new computer.
 However, we like to retain our song play count, edit dates, create date and so on so we continued with the procedure as follows

 Note: there are a lot of files in the following folders (our 'lot of files' was over 5,000, and over 1 GB).
-These files are related to playlists, artwork, synchs, synch backups, iTunes Updates and so on.
+These files are related to playlists, artwork, synchs, synchronizations and backups, iTunes Updates and so on.
 (We have an iPod Classic an iPod Nano, an iPhone, and an iTouch - and maybe an iPad soon)

 Continue by manually copying the following folders We copied everything in these folders - it worked for us.